Have you ever wondered how to become a freelance writer?

 You might be thinking, what should I actually write about?
 Creating a niche is important but not as important in the beginning as other bloggers and freelancers talk about.

 Instead, think more general and niche down as you become more experienced with the entire process.

-For example, I started with personal finance.
+For example, I started with personal finance which is a very lucrative freelance niche.
 This entailed writing about student loan debt, saving money, homeowning, investing, and other financial topics.